alexb7711/alexb7711.github.io/_posts/2020-04-08-Using-stow-To-Manage-Your-Dotfiles.md

 A few weeks ago I made a post about keeping track of your dotfiles using `rsync`.
 While not a horrible way to do it, there is a **way** better way of handling it using `stow`.
 I first heard about it here on [Wolfgang's Channel](https://www.youtube.com/watch?v=MJBVA4LeJKA).
 It took me a second to get a real grasp for it, but it is pretty straight forward.

-This post is going to talk about what stow is and how I currently use it. s
+This post is going to talk about what stow is and how I currently use it.

 # What is `stow`?
 Pulling this quote directly from the [GNU page](https://www.youtube.com/watch?v=MJBVA4LeJKA):